Nicoconot/Unity-CSharp/README.md

 ### Project Pigment
 This is an ongoing puzzle platformer game being developed for a client.
 It's got a shooting system, basic enemy AI and several ways to interact with the environment.
 It's mostly about problem-solving rather than skill.
-The initial target audience is childrens and teens aged 7-14 yeard old.
+The initial target audience is children and teens aged 7-14 yeard old.
 The name is not final.

 ### Trauma Elevator